Skip to content

 Think through your actual risk:

-• Block your home state (the most important one)
+• Block your home state, the most critical one

 • Block any state where you have a significant personal network (hometown if different from current location, college town, etc.)

-• Don’t block your entire country unless absolutely necessary — it dramatically limits your income
+• Don’t block your entire country unless absolutely necessary, since it limits your income

 Remember: geoblocking stops casual discovery but can be bypassed by anyone using a VPN.
 It’s one layer, not a complete solution.
 Read our full geoblocking guide for a deeper breakdown.